Rsclub22/kiwiclient/README.md

     Implements hamlib rigctl network interface so the Kiwi freq & mode can be controlled by these programs.
 The new option `--http-prefix` lets `kiwiclientd` connect through a reverse proxy by specifying the HTTP path prefix used by the proxy (e.g. `/kiwi`).
+    Option `--https` enables TLS connections when the Kiwi server is only reachable via HTTPS.
 * `kiwi_nc`: Deprecated.
 Use the `--nc` option with `kiwirecorder`.
 Command line pipeline tool in the style of `netcat`.
 Example: streaming IQ samples to `dumphfdl` (see the `Makefile` target `dumphfdl`).